oktadev/okta-electron-javascript-example/README.md

-# Electron Demo
+# Electron Example

 This repository shows you how to use Okta in an Electron application.
-Please read [Electron Okta SDK][blog] to see how it was created.
+Please read [Build an Electron App with JavaScript and Authentication][blog] to see how it was created.

 **Prerequisites:**